oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Review Model and Data settings
     * Detect ECG Anomalies

-***Part 9** - Patient Admission Process after Breast Cancer Detection - Lab 18 to Lab 20*
+***Part 9** - Patient Admission Process after Breast Cancer Detection - Lab 18 to Lab 19*

 These labs walk you through the steps of creating Oracle Integration Cloud Integration Service and Process automation for the Patient Admission process.

-* Create Get Patient Details Integration - Oracle Integration Cloud
+* Get and Updating Patient Details Integration Service - Oracle Integration Cloud
     * Access Autonomous Database Instance and Download Wallet
     * Log in to Oracle Integration Cloud and Create an Oracle Autonomous Warehouse Database connection
     * Create First Integration to Get Patient Details